 Prepares disciplinary summaries including LR-led investigations.
 Considers Global Diversity and Inclusion, Security and Emergency Services, and Ethics prepared investigations in preparation of disciplinary action.

-Must be a US Citizen or legally authorized to work in US as a permanent resident.
+Must be a US Citizen; this position will require a government security clearance.
 This position is located at a facility that requires special access.

-Master's degree in Labor/Industrial Relations or Human Resources or a related discipline.
+Master's degree in Human Resources, Industrial Relations, Labor Relations, or Juris Doctor or related discipline.

 Effective project management skills.

 Ability to engage, influence, collaborate, and develop credibility among functional and program leadership, union leadership, and HR/LR colleagues.

 Effective communication skills, including the ability to prepare and deliver persuasive and well-organized ideas in both written and verbal form.